Home Donate New Search Gallery How-To Books Links Workshops About Contact

 Named after Barnack's dog with performance to match, this is a well-made lens.

-It's not bad for 1933, but my last choice for a sharp Leica lens.
+It's not bad for 1933, but my last choice for a sharp LEICA lens.

 Full review.